 Your small kitchen may not have much horizontal space, but it has the same eight or ten feet of vertical space that every other kitchen has.
 So in order to maximize a small kitchen space in your Riverside house, make sure to use that vertical space.

 The obvious move here is to build cabinetry higher, all the way to the ceiling.
 And that high space is where you can also work in some decorative grace, without sacrificing any of your precious limited floor space, by installing some ornamental molding.
 Another option is going vertical is to install narrower but taller appliances like refrigerators and stacked range-microwave combos.

 Another way to maximize a small kitchen space is to make the kitchen appear larger with a limited color palette.
 Keeping the color scheme to one or two predominant light colors will make your limited space appear and feel larger.
 You can use different shades of the same color to create visual texture, but you do want to avoid large areas of contrasting colors.
 The effect you’re trying to achieve is that of the space being a continuous unit without anything seeming to break it up into smaller pieces.

 Plan the Lighting Carefully

-It’s often overlooked in kitchens, but careful, meticulous planning of the lighting can go a long way toward helping you maximize a small kitchen space in your Los Angeles house.
+It’s often overlooked in kitchens, but careful, meticulous planning of the lighting can go a long way toward helping you maximize a small kitchen space in your Riverside house.
 Not only will it make the kitchen seem roomier and more open, showing off your kitchen’s best features, but better lighting will make it a safer place to do kitchen work.

 At a minimum, you need overall ambient lighting and task lighting at every primary work area.
 Then you can move on to decorative and spotlighting to enhance the open, well-planned feel.
 Keep in mind, too, that the darker the surfaces in your kitchen – walls, countertops, cabinets – the more wattage you’ll need in your lighting scheme.